See & use notifications

 To read your notifications, swipe down from the top of your screen.

-On a Pixel phone, you can also read your notifications by swiping down on your fingerprint sensor.
+You can also read your notifications by swiping down on your fingerprint sensor.
 To turn this gesture on or off, open your device's Settings app and tap Moves.
-Learn how to control gestures on your phone.

-When you wake your device, you can see your notifications on your lock screen.
+You can see your notifications on your lock screen when you wake your device.
 You can have your device wake automatically when you get a notification.
-Learn to control how notifications show on your lock screen.

 Some notifications briefly show on the top of your screen while you're doing something else.
 For example, a text message notification might appear while you're watching a video.
 This is called "peeking."

 - To dismiss a peeking notification, swipe it right or left.

 - To keep a peeking notification so that you can get to it later, swipe it up.

 You can control notification peeking.
 Learn how to control peeking with "Do not disturb."

 What you can do with notifications

 - To act directly from a notification, tap an action, like Reply or Archive.